kyhau/aws-tools/ECS/README.md

     - The container instance will have the primary network interface\, and
     - ECS creates and attaches a "trunk" network interface to the container instance,
     - So this configuration allows you to launch `10` tasks on the container instance instead of the current `2` tasks.

+---
+## Fargate

+- Fargate does not give same cpu capacity for each task.